paulmillr/noble-ed25519/README.md

 Noble is production-ready.

-1. The library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_ed25519.pdf).
+1. Version 1 of the library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_ed25519.pdf).
 No vulnerabilities have been found.
-See [changes since audit](https://github.com/paulmillr/noble-ed25519/compare/1.6.0..main).
+The current version is a full rewrite of v1, use at your own risk.
 2. The library has also been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
 You can run the fuzzer by yourself to check it.

 We're using built-in JS `BigInt`, which is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) as [per official spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#cryptography).
 But, _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library doesn't use constant-time bigints_.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we've hardened implementation of ec curve multiplication to be algorithmically constant time.